 A5, and insert a new row above row 6.

 We now have a group inside another group!

 Now that we know how adding additional sorts works, let's complete this menu by sorting on price so that the least expensive dishes come first and the most expensive come last.
-This is also traditional restaurant menu formatting.
 Again, note that adding this new sort does not undo previous sorts.
 With a little currency formatting on Price and a deletion of our original column headers, we have as a final product a triple-sorted, double-grouped table designed to read like a menu.

 Key Concepts to Remember

-5. Groups are useful for improving report readability, removing redundant data, and broadening your calculation opportunities.
+- Groups are useful for improving report readability, removing redundant data, and broadening our calculation opportunities.